-In October 2023, the CPMI recommended, as part of ISO 20022 implementation, to identify financial institutions involved in cross-border payments via globally recognised and publicly available identifiers and recognised the benefits of using the LEI in cross-border payments as such.
-The FATF is also considering, in its review of Recommendation 16, the inclusion of standardised global identifiers, such as the LEI, as part of the information accompanying all qualifying payments or value transfers.
-The FSB is aware that sanctions authorities responsible for listing sanctioned entities utilise the LEI, when possible, to identify sanctioned entities.
-Although the vast majority of potential sanctions targets may not be eligible for an LEI, as they are not legal entities, and many others would not register for one, the LEI could contribute to reducing the number of false positives.
-These false positives may currently be a cause of reduced speed and increased costs.
-In addition, private sector participants included the use of the LEI among the best practices in payments.
-For example, in its September 2021 white paper, SWIFT's Payments Market Practice Group (PMPG) provided information on existing market practices regarding the LEI as an identifier in payments.
-It also illustrated the use case for the LEI in payments: benefits for participants include more transparent, efficient and secure payments.
+In October 2023, the CPMI recommended, as part of ISO 20022 implementation, to identify financial institutions involved in cross-border payments via globally recognised and publicly available identifiers and recognised the benefits of using standardised identifiers like the BIC or the LEI in cross-border payments for this purpose.
+The FATF is also considering, in its review of Recommendation 16, encouraging the inclusion of standardised global identifiers, such as the LEI, as part of the information accompanying all qualifying payments or value transfers.
+The FSB